 The following pages outline the basic operation of the Regal Surf System.
-Read and understand the Regal owner's manual, and surf system marketing materials before attempting to use the surf system along with any safety labels found in the engine/ vessel manual or on board the boat itself.
+Read and understand the Regal owner's manual especially the stern drive sections as many systems overlap.
+Also read any surf system marketing materials in the owner's information packet before attempting to operate the surf system.
 Always use an on board spotter to watch and communicate with the surf rider.

-Remember the captain is responsible for his crew and maintaining his vessel.
+Remember the captain is responsible for his crew, wake, and maintaining his vessel.
 Safety first!!